James9360/Chapter10Lab/readme.md

 # Lab 3: Chapter 10
-**Due:** October 13th by 6:30 PM
+**Due:** March 13th by 6:30 PM

-## Question 1: TestScores Class
+## Question 1: `FileArray` Class

-Write a class named *TestScores*.
-The class constructor should accept an array of doubles representing test scores as its argument.
-The class should have a method that returns the average of the test scores named **getAverage**.

-Write an exception class named *InvalidTestScoreException*.
-If any test score in the array is negative or greater than 100, the *TestScores* class constructor should throw an *InvalidTestScoreException*.

-From the Question1 main method, ask the user to enter any number of test scores separated by commas.
-Then show the user the average of the test scores formatted as a percentage rounded to the nearest tenth of a percent (round up on 5s).
-If a test score is not a  number, skip it, and print a message indicating it was skipped.
-Accept any number, but use the *InvalidTestScoreException* from the constructor to show a message if a number is out of bounds.

-Example run #1:

-    Enter the test scores separated with a comma:
-	> 90,72.4,80,100,99.9
-	The average score is 88.5%

-Example run #2:

-	Enter the test scores separated with a comma:
-	> 99,abc,10,def,100,100,100
-	Skipped non-number "abc"
-	Skipped non-number "def"
-	The average score is 81.8%

-Example run #3

-	Enter the test scores separated with a comma:
-	> 101,90,99,100
-	Test scores must be between 0 and 100.
+Design a class that has a static method named `writeArray`.
+The method should take two arguments: the name of a file and a reference to an `int` array.
+The file should be opened as a binary file, the contents of the array should be written to the file, and then the file should be closed.

+Write a second method in the class named `readArray`.
+The method should take two arguments: the name of a file and a reference to an `int` array.
+The file should be opened, data should be read from the file and stored in the array, and then the file should be closed.

+Demonstrate both methods in a program in Question1.java.

 **Points breakdown**

-- Technical: 25 points
+- Technical: 10 points
-- Style: 10 points
+- Style: 5 points
-- Total: 35 points
+- Total: 15 points

-## Question 2: TestScores Serialization
+## Question 2: `Employee` Serialization

-Modify the class named *TestScores* so it is serializable.
-Write a program in the Question2 main method that asks the user for a test scores file name.
-If the file exists, deserialize the *TestScores* objects from the file and display the list of scores and averages for each *TestScores* object.
-Ask the user to enter a new set of test scores to append to the file.
-If the user does not enter valid scores (see question 1), exit the program.
-Otherwise, append to the existing file or create a new file containing the serialized *TestScores*.

-Example run #1:

-	Enter the path to a TestScores dat file:
-	> newscores.dat
-	This is a new file!
-	Enter test scores to append to the file separated with a comma:
-	> 90,72.4,80,100,99.9
-	The average score is 88.5%
-	newscores.dat file updated.

-Example run #2:

-	Enter the path to a TestScores dat file:
-	> oldscores.dat
-	The file contains the following scores:
-	90,72.4,80,100,99.9: Average 88.5%
-	100,100,100: Average 100%
-	90,90,90,90,90,90,90,100: Average 91.3%
-	Enter test scores to append to the file separated with a comma:
-	50,50,50,50
-	The average score is 50%
-	oldscores.dat file updated.
+Modify the `Employee` class that you created for the Chapter 9 Lab to be serializable.
+Write a program that creates an array of at least five TestScore objects and serializes them in Question2Write.java.

+Write another program that deserializes the objects from the file in Question2Read.java.

 **Points breakdown**

+- Technical: 20 points
+- Style: 5 points
+- Total: 25 points

+## Question 3: Exception Project

+Modify the `Employee` and `ProductionWorker` classes from the Chapter 9 lab so they throw exceptions when the following errors occur:

+1. The `Employee` class should throw an exception named `InvalidEmployeeNumber` when it receives an employee number that is less than 0 or greater than 9999.
+2. The `ProductionWorker` class should throw an exception named `InvalidShift` when it receives an invalid shift.
+3. The `ProductionWorker` class should throw an exception named `InvalidPayRate` when it receives a negative number for the hourly pay rate.

+Write a test program that demonstrates how each of these exception conditions work in Question3.java.

+**Points breakdown**

 - Technical: 25 points
-- Style: 10 points
+- Style: 5 points
-- Total: 35 points
+- Total: 30 points

 ----
 ### How to submit the lab